- Stem cell therapies use stem cells that can help treat bleeding disorders and certain types of cancer.

 - Consider Medicare supplement plans (if applicable), which can help cover some of the out-of-pocket costs.
-Medicare Advantage plans may also be another avenue to explore, as some may have out-of-pocket spending limits.
+Medicare Advantage plans may also be another avenue to explore, since some may have out-of-pocket spending limits.

 For more than 50 years, doctors have injected hematopoietic stem cells into the body to promote the growth of new blood cells.
 However, other approaches are now being studied as well.

-According to the National Institutes of Health, most stem cell research is on embryonic stem cells or somatic (“adult”) stem cells.
+According to the National Institutes of Health, stem cell research is done on embryonic stem cells or somatic (“adult”) stem cells.

 Embryonic stem cells